0800 043 5133

 Spending

 It is difficult to curb your spending when you're a student.
-You have all this freedom, a hectic social life, education stuff to pay for, transport, rent, food, not to mention drink, clothes etc...
+You have potentially more freedom, a social life, education stuff to pay for, transport, rent, food, not to mention drink, clothes etc...

 Part time Work